JuBra/organism-world-map/README.md

 __Example:__

-To generate a map lookup the id of the organism on the [catalogue of life](http://www.catalogueoflife.org/col/search/) website by searching for the name e.g. Aspergillus niger.
+To generate a map look up the id of the organism on the [catalogue of life](http://www.catalogueoflife.org/col/search/) website by searching for the name e.g. Aspergillus niger.
 The id is displayed in the url bar of the browser: catalogueoflife.org/col/details/species/id/`ea00b3b8c44dbcf76443e20f78411dc2`.

 Run the script:
 ````shell